dcostap/personal-blog/_posts/2021-08-05-new-game-ideas-are-not-a-thing.md

 ### Consumables are a nuisance in most games.

 Players like to shamelessly hoard disposable items in case they'll need them later.
-Slay the Spire did a good job on fixing the inherent game design problems by making it clear you can only hold a limited amount, but Monster Train shows that just straight up removing consumables might be the best decision.
+Slay the Spire did a good job fixing the inherent game design problems by making it clear you can only hold a limited amount of consumables at once.
+But Monster Train proves that just straight up removing consumables might be the best decision.

 ### Some runs in Slay the Spire become an unwinnable slog.

 This happens in The Binding of Isaac too.
-It's a classic roguelite problem where you either get lucky and break the run, or it becomes a boring slog where you slowly realize you won't make it.
+It's a classic roguelite problem where you either get lucky and break the game, or it becomes a boring slog where you slowly realize you won't make it.

 Monster Train, on the other hand, seems to be incredibly balanced, while still having so much content you can always find a cool synergy in  your deck.
 Furthermore, you always start each run with a special *champion* card, so you feel powerful from the ground up.